-Biden taps Philip Jefferson to be Fed’s vice chair, Kugler as first Hispanic on Fed board
+Biden taps Philip Jefferson to be Fed’s vice chair, Adriana Kugler as first Hispanic on Fed board

 Both Jefferson and Kugler would vote on financial regulatory policy, an area that has assumed a higher profile after the collapse of three large banks, as well as on interest rate decisions.

-As a Fed governor, Jefferson has voted in favor of all the rate hikes the central bank has imposed since joining the central bank in May 2022.
+As a Fed governor, Jefferson has voted in favor of every rate hike the central bank has imposed since joining the central bank in May 2022.
 He has also echoed Powell’s concerns that unemployment will likely have to rise, at least modestly, to bring inflation down to the Fed’s 2% target.

 Jefferson has also emphasized the need to keep Americans’ inflation expectations in check.
-Like many economists, Jefferson has expressed concern that such expectations can become self-fulfilling: If businesses and workers start to expect high inflation to persist, both will seek to offset rising costs by either charging higher prices or demanding higher pay.
+Like many economists, Jefferson believes that such expectations can become self-fulfilling: If businesses and workers start to expect high inflation to persist, both will seek to offset rising costs by either charging higher prices or demanding higher pay.
 Both trends can then further intensify inflation.

 Given such concerns, some analysts consider Jefferson to lean slightly “hawkish” in his policy views.
 Hawks typically prefer higher interest rates to ward off inflation, while “doves” generally support lower rates to boost hiring.